 The Plan's exposure to a concentration of credit risk is limited by the diversification of investments across all participant-directed fund elections.
 Additionally, the investments within each participant-directed fund election are further diversified into varied financial instruments, with the exception of the Foot Locker Stock Fund, which invests in the securities of the Plan Sponsor.
-At December 31, 2018 and 2017, approximately 25% and 19%, respectively, of the Plan's net assets were invested in the common stock of the Plan Sponsor.
+At December 31, 2019 and 2018, approximately 15% and 25%, respectively, of the Plan's net assets were invested in the common stock of the Plan Sponsor.
 The underlying value of the common stock is entirely dependent upon the performance of Foot Locker, Inc. and the market's evaluation of such performance.

-The Plan's investments include commingled funds that may directly or indirectly invest in securities with contractual cash flows, such as asset backed securities, collateralized mortgage obligations and commercial mortgage backed securities, including securities backed by sub-prime mortgage loans.
+The Plan's investments include commingled funds and mutual funds that may directly or indirectly invest in securities with contractual cash flows, such as asset backed securities, collateralized mortgage obligations and commercial mortgage backed securities, including securities backed by sub-prime mortgage loans.
 The value, liquidity, and related income of these securities, including the Foot Locker Stock Fund, is sensitive to changes in economic conditions, including real estate value, delinquencies or defaults, or both, and may be adversely affected by shifts in the market's perception of the issuers and changes in interest rates.

-(6) Fair Value Measurements
+6. Fair Value Measurements